 - This cake is best served the day it is made.

 Yes, it freezes wonderfully without any icing.
-Simply wrap in plastic film.
+Wrap it in plastic film.
 Thaw overnight in the refrigerator when needed.

 Recipe origins

-So much so that I subscribed to both her Living and Food magazines for almost a decade.
+I’ve always been a fan of Martha Stewart, even holding subscriptions to both her Living and Food magazines for nearly a decade.

 Enjoy!